 Can Couples Recover From Cheating?

-It’s not easy to heal after being cheating on.
+It’s not easy to heal after being cheated on.
 After all, this transgression hits at the very foundation of the relationship.
 However, couples who do survive this setback and find a way of moving on together after infidelity have one thing common – the will to acknowledge the potential problems in a relationship that may have led to the affair rather than just focusing on the act of cheating itself.

 Can A Relationship Go Back To Normal After Cheating?